jackfros-glitch/jackfros-glitch/README.md

 and familiar with frontend technologies such as html,css,javascript and bootstrap framework, love problem solving and creating digital solutions with python technologies.

-Please feel free to contact me for your web project or let collaborate:
+Please feel free to contact me for your web project or let's collaborate:

 - [Email](mailto:hirekaanm3@gmail.com)
 - [linkedin](https://www.linkedin.com/in/hirekaan-manasseh-22266821a/)